 Most of these companies offer a combination of paid and voluntary positions so it is always worth getting in touch using the links provided to see if they are a good fit for you.

-Remember if you have a particular festival in mind its also a good idea to look through their site directly as they will possibly manage their own groups of workers often alongside other staff providers – scroll to the bottom for a list of independent festivals looking for volunteers for 2018!
+Remember if you have a particular festival in mind it’s also a good idea to look through their site directly as they will possibly manage their own groups of workers often alongside other staff providers.

 Oxfam’s charity get paid for the hours you work so you’re doing some good as well as getting into the festival!
-As well as stewarding staff Oxfam also take on volunteers to spread word of their charitable work as campaigners and to work in their festival shops.
+As well as stewarding staff Oxfam also takes on volunteers to spread the word of their charitable work as campaigners and to work in their festival shops.

 How to apply?
 It’s quite a lengthy process and you have to attend a training day beforehand but it’s worth it, read more and apply to steward here